 CFWI - 2.3 Industrial/Commercial/Institutional/Electric Power Generation (ICI)

-Within the CFWI Area, tThis section, CFWI – , shall supersede in its entirety sections ______ of the SJRWMD Applicant’s Handbook; sections ______ of the SWFWMD Applicant’s Handbook and sections ______ of the SFWMD Handbook.
+Within the CFWI Area, this section, CFWI – 2.3, shall supersede in its entirety sections ______ of the SJRWMD Applicant’s Handbook; sections ______ of the SWFWMD Applicant’s Handbook and sections ______ of the SFWMD Handbook.

 CFWI - 2.3.1 ICI Demand Components

 Reasonable demand is based on the amount of water needed to perform an ICI process in an efficient, non-wasteful and economic manner.
-Applicants must identify the quantities needed for each demand component, as set forth in section 2.3.4.3, in order to justify the quantities requested in the application.
+To demonstrate the quantities applied for are reasonable, applicants must identify the quantities needed for each demand component listed below.
 Applicants shall request quantities in gallons per day (gpd) for each demand component.

 Applicants for ICI use must identify the demand for the following demand components: